SimformSolutionsPvtLtd/react-native-skia-catalog/src/components/Notification/README.md

 # Notification

-`Notification` component can be used to enhance the user experience with charming animation when message arrive.
+`Notification` component can be used to enhance the user experience with charming animation when `message arrive`.

 #### 🎬 Preview